A Mid-life Crisis on my 30th Birthday

 There needs to be a meaning to everything in my mind, or it risks falling into nihilism.
 What’s the point if nothing means anything beyond the observable and provable?

-That questioning spirals into negative self talk, dragging me back into the wells of depression that meaning helps me escape.
+That questioning spirals into negative self-talk, dragging me back into the wells of nihilism that meaning helps me escape.

 To not feel alone.